bluerobotics/ardusub-gitbook/README.md

 ## About this Book

 This book is an on-going work in progress to document the ArduSub software as well as supporting software and hardware.
 The documentation in this book is based on the most recent software available at the time of writing.
 In some cases, features or options documented here may be only available in developmental versions of the software.
-The authoring of this book and the ArduSub project are sponsored by BlueRobotics.
+The authoring of this book and the ArduSub project are sponsored by [Blue Robotics](https://bluerobotics.com).

 ## License